Table of content

 A medical website with common features such as online video consultation, appointment scheduler, backend management, and customer interface costs approximately $100,000, assuming an hourly rate of $50 per hour.
 This includes the entire development stage, post-release support, product management, and team communication.

 Depending on which web development company you're working with, you might enjoy affordable rates with high-quality deliverables.
 For example, developers in Eastern Europe charge approximately $50 per hour, while their American counterparts bill $150 per hour for the same tasks.
-Therefore, working with Uptech, an experienced Ukrainian web development company in the medical space, makes financial sense.
+Therefore, working with Uptech, an experienced Eastern European web development company in the medical space, makes financial sense.

 The digitization of the medical industry is happening rapidly, and the only way to remain competitive is to offer patients a seamless web experience.
 I've shown you what it takes to build a functional, engaging, and converting medical website.
 It takes a collaborative effort between developers and medical businesses to produce a widely-accepted website.